tendrl-inc-labs/micropython-client/README.md

 | `managed` | `bool` | `True` | Enable managed mode (WiFi, queuing, offline storage) |
 | `event_loop` | `asyncio.AbstractEventLoop` | `None` | Event loop for async mode (integrates with user applications) |

+> **Mode and Event Loop**: Given MicroPython only has a single event loop, having the sync mode allows using one of the hardware timers to circumvent this limitation for necesarry non-blocking, background processing.
+This is the default mode for ease of use.

 ## Operation Modes

 The SDK supports two distinct operation modes to suit different use cases: